 In my teaching, I use reflective exercises and real-world examples to ground theory in the everyday lived experiences of my students.
 I design exercises and assignments for students to connect the dots - between the theories, the case studies, and their own lives.
 I believe in educating critical thinkers who are emotionally invested and passionate, who see theory not as an interesting, if dry, intellectual exercise, but rather a way to reinterpret the world around them, and as the intellectual scaffolding for them to take action on the causes that make them tick.

 While I think lecturing is important, I believe class time is often too precious for long lectures.
-I find it more productive to create a grading structure that encourages students to read proactively before class.
+When class sizes allow it, I find it more productive to create a grading structure that encourages students to read proactively before class.
 This allows me to enter the class primarily as a facilitator, creating the spaces and subtly nudging the conversation through critical questions, and tying together the seemingly disparate ideas suggested by students into a narrative or a productive tension.
 I employ techniques to reduce classroom hierarchies; from more subtle efforts to stand aside, sit down, and focus energies back into the center of groups to the more overt efforts to create spaces and activities where students take the lead in teaching one another.

 I am a strong advocate for interactive activities like role playing that force students to get up, move around, and feel social dynamics at work.
 One of the key examples of this was in my critical development seminar, for which I designed an activity ("The NGO Scramble") where students inhabited the roles of donors, NGOs, and recipients in a mock scramble for the most "development" funding.
-By restructuring the space within the classroom - with recipient communities on the floor on one side of the room and donors at tables on the other, with the NGOs running in between, we created a microcosm of the power dynamics students read about the "development" and foreign aid world.
+By restructuring the space within the classroom - with recipient communities on one side of the room and donors at tables on the other, with the NGOs running in between, we created a microcosm of the unequal power dynamics students read about the "development" and foreign aid world.
 The reflections and discussion afterwards was incredibly engaging, and rightly so - the removal of "play" from adult education is an unfortunate holdover from factory schooling, yet it remains a highly effective teaching tool.
 This understanding is something I owe in part to people like Manish Jain, whose center - Shikshantar, in Udaipur, India - is an incredible example of how learning can happen organically, through play, curiosity, and mentorship - rather than the rigid and hierarchical processes of schooling.